apache-hb/simcoe/README.md

     * ideally we could generate ninja files as well

 * resizing the window causes d3d12 errors
-* use a font atlas for rendering UI

 ## random bits

 * join the windows desktop application program and get a cert

 * get std::formatter support into toml++
 * nag mesonbuild to support pulling a specific git commit
 * have a look at how the ryzenmonitor sdk+driver works internally
 * upstream libpng meson changes
 * figure out why meson+windows+shared libraries are broken by default